Sewer System Rehabilitation

 Rehabilitate priority defects to avoid failures using a variety of methods including conventional replacement and “trenchless” structural pipe lining procedures.
 Pipe failures cause regulatory violations (sewer backups and overflows) and catastrophic, expensive repair needs including sinkholes and street failures.
 CRW proactively cleans and televises the system to identify pipe defects so they may be addressed prior to failure.

-Rehabilitate priority pipe, manholes, and inlets with a combination of design/bid/build, IDIQ, and self-performed construction.
+Rehabilitate priority pipe, manholes, and inlets with a combination of design/bid/build and Indefinite Duration Indefinite Quantity (IDIQ) contract construction.

 The Projects will be financed using a combination of PENNVEST (1% APR loan) and 2017 series bonds/cash.